 There are five faculties at the University: Commerce, Law and Management; Engineering and the Built Environment; Health Sciences; Humanities and Science.
 All enquiries for admission to the University as a postgraduate student should be directed to the Student Enrolment Centre.

-Applicants accepted for the degrees of master (by research work) and doctor will be given a booklet containing information on the general regulations and rules pertaining to higher degrees.
+Applicants accepted for the degrees of master (by research work) and doctor will be given information on the general regulations and rules pertaining to higher degrees at the time of registration.
 A booklet recommending the style and format to be followed when presenting a thesis, dissertation or other work is also available from the faculty office at a nominal cost, depending on the faculty.

 The faculty office is responsible for the administrative aspects of each faculty.
 One of the main functions of the faculty office is to advise students, particularly with respect to the interpretation of rules and concessions in terms of the rules.
 In addition, the following documents may be obtained from the faculty office:

 A graduate student registered for full-time study may be eligible for a postgraduate merit award or a postgraduate financial aid package consisting of part bursary part loan.
 Application forms for a postgraduate merit award or a postgraduate financial aid package may be obtained from the Financial Aid & Scholarships Office and must be returned to that Office by 31 August in the year prior to intended registration.

 Other bursaries/scholarships are also available.
 Note that a University postgraduate merit award or postgraduate financial aid package alone is not sufficient to cover all the costs of a student?s living expenses and heads of academic schools should be approached to discuss alternative sources of funding.

 Financial Aid & Scholarships Office, Ground Floor, Senate House, University of the Witwatersrand.